Electrical- and magneto-transport across the thermo-elastic martensitic transformation in anti-site-disordered off-stoichiometric Co-Fe-Ti-Si Heusler alloy thin films: Results and discussion

-The present disordered CFTS films (TS200 and TS350) also have a high residual resistivity (RR) of $\sim 110~\mu \Omega \text{cm}$ (nearly double that of the ordered CFTS films) and exhibit n-TCR.
-This suggests that a very short mean-free path, due to substantial disorder, is linked to the small n-TCR.
-Chemical defects/impurities and the anti-site atomic disorder make these films a strongly disordered metallic system.
-The n-TCR observed in these CFTS systems can, in principle, be understood in terms of the Mooij correlation \cite{mooij1973} and its subsequently modified version \cite{tsuei1986}, which empirically suggests that a disordered metallic system with RR greater than $ 150 \mu \Omega \text{cm}$ generally exhibits n-TCR.
+Another interesting aspect of the results presented in figures \ref{Fig. 1}(a) and \ref{Fig. 2}(a) is that, in sharp contrast to the ordered CFTS films (TS450, TS500, and TS550), which exhibit a residual resistivity (RR) as low as $50\,\mu\Omega\!\cdot\!\mathrm{cm}$ and a positive temperature coefficient of resistivity (p--TCR), the disordered CFTS films (TS200 and TS350) show a much higher (nearly double) RR of $\cong 110\,\mu\Omega\!\cdot\!\mathrm{cm}$ together with a negative TCR (n--TCR).
+This suggests that a very short mean free path, arising from substantial disorder, is linked to the negative TCR.
+The change in the sign of TCR can, in principle, be understood in terms of the Mooij correlation \cite{mooij1973} and its subsequently modified form \cite{tsuei1986}, which empirically suggest that a disordered metallic system with a residual resistivity greater (less) than $\cong 150\,\mu\Omega\!\cdot\!\mathrm{cm}$ generally exhibits n--TCR (p--TCR).

-The atomic disorder destroys half-metallicity, as a finite density of states (DOS) appears in the minority spin channel at $E_F$.
-The temperature-dependent resistivity for the disordered CFTS films is described by considering the two-carrier model proposed by Kharel et al. \cite{kharel2015,mishra2023} for a weakly disordered spin-gapless semiconductor (SGS).
-According to this model, disordered SGSs feature majority spin channel exhibiting band overlap, while the minority spin channel displays a semiconducting band gap, as illustrated schematically in Fig.\ref{Fig. 3}.
-The conductivity ($\sigma$) of disordered SGSs is thereby represented as a sum of conductivities from both the overlapped channel ($\sigma_1$) and the semiconducting channel ($\sigma_2$).

-where \( g = \frac{D(E_F)}{b} = \left. \frac{D(E_F)}{ \frac{dD(E)}{dE} } \right|_{E=E_F} \) is a parameter with the dimension of energy, and can have a positive or negative value depending on the sign of \( b \) (i.e., the energy derivative of the density of states (DOS) at \( E_F \)). \( \Delta E \) is the gap in the semiconducting channel.
-Figure \ref{Fig. 4} demonstrates that the fits (green lines), based on the expression Eq. \ref{eq:1} yielded by the two-channel model, describe very well the observed conductivity data (open dark circles) for the TS200 and TS350 CFTS films in the martensite phase.
-The corresponding resistivity data are shown in the insets.
-It is evident from the figure that conductivity is almost linear in the martensite phase, and therefore, the dominant contribution arises due to the SGS channel.

-By contrast, the two-channel model is not applicable to the ordered crystalline ferromagnetic CFTS films TS450, TS500 and TS550 as they exhibit metallic behavior (Fig. 5) as opposed to the SGS or semiconducting behavior.
-The observed p-TCR is primarily due to electron-phonon $(e-p)$ and electron-magnon $(e-m)$ scattering mechanisms, which dominate at higher temperatures.
-However, due to the small residual atomic anti-site disorder present in the TS450, TS500 and TS550 CFTS films, quantum corrections (QC), such as enhanced electron-electron interaction $(EEI)$, electron-diffuson $(e - d)$ scattering and weak localization $(WL)$ effects become important, particularly at low temperatures.
-These effects contribute to a n-TCR, leading to a competition between positive and negative TCR contributions, which results in a resistivity minimum at a temperature, $T=T_{min}$.